Chart Color Schemes

 Infrastructure

-Lennox Head has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Lennox Head has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-two projects have been identified by AreaSearch as potentially impacting the area's performance.
-Notable initiatives include EPIQ Lennox Head Masterplanned Community, Epiq Marketplace Retail Precinct Expansion, Lennox Head Public School Relocation, and Lennox Surf Lodge at 52-54 Ballina Street.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects likely affecting the region.
+Notable projects include EPIQ Lennox Head Masterplanned Community, Epiq Marketplace Retail Precinct Expansion, Lennox Head Public School Relocation, and Lennox Surf Lodge (52-54 Ballina Street).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.